 Staffbase has built the world’s greatest employee communications management platform.
 On that we can agree.
 But we’re only half of the equation when it comes to how successful digital comms tools can be in any organization.
 The rest is up to you.
 That’s why the subject of channel adoption is so vital.

-Johanna Lindberg, a corporate communications officer at the BIL Group; and Kim Huntjens, Operational Communications Specialist at VodafoneZiggo, were on stage next to talk about the strategies used in their companies for getting employees to adopt their respective apps.
+Johanna Lindberg, a corporate communications officer at the BIL Group; and Kim Huntjens, Operational Communications Specialist at VodafoneZiggo, were next on stage at VOICES London 2022 to talk about the strategies used in their companies for getting employees to adopt their respective apps.

 Before you even begin, the two agreed, it’s important to identify any and all possible blockers.
 This is the best way to prepare for overcoming them.
 Both companies ran pre-launch campaigns designed to build interest in the new platforms.
 And both agreed that having unique content in the app immediately available upon registration was key to strong adoption.